 5. Look for alternative application routes

-Looking for some inspiration on where to start? trivago is hiring and their offices are English speaking.
-Here’s a sneak peek of what you might be able to expect in the upcoming year!
+Looking for some inspiration on where to start finding expat jobs? trivago is hiring and their offices are English speaking.
+Here’s a sneak peek of what you might be able to expect!